ontio/neo-go-compiler/README.md

 2. Error
 3. for ... range   (Ontology need to support "KEYS" opcode)
 4. go routine
-5. functions with more than 3 parameters (to be optimized)
-6. get or set elements from a byte array
+5. get or set elements from a byte array